Live Home 3D Workspace

 8 – Show or hide walls of the story below the current one.

-11 – Show or hide the ceiling light fixtures.
-You may need to hide lamps before exporting a top view.
+12 – Show or hide the ceiling light fixtures.
+You may need to hide lamps if they block the view to other objects.

 1 – Video Adapter